kamalbuilds/xfi-defi-intents/README.md

    - Easily set up automated approval revocation alerts through the CrossFi dashboard without needing a signature.

 ### 4. **Native Coin Support**
-   - Supports CrossFi (XFI), a utility coin that facilitates access to all dApps, products, and services on the CrossFi Chain, and Mint Power (MPX), a governance coin used for staking and fee payments within the ecosystem【24†source】【25†source】.
+   - Supports CrossFi (XFI), a utility coin that facilitates access to all dApps, products, and services on the CrossFi Chain, and Mint Power (MPX), a governance coin used for staking and fee payments within the ecosystem.

 ### 5. **Integrated Protection and Simulations**
    - Integrated transaction simulations and automated approval revoking notifications protect users from potential scams and unauthorized actions.
 This feature enhances user confidence in conducting DeFi transactions on the CrossFi Chain.